bartbartelds/obsidian-writing/competitions/2024-04-01 wergle flomp.md

-and gorging on them throughout the day, until finally frail and utterly drained, only to, without grieving, regurgitate them upon the evening.
+and gorging on them throughout the day, until finally frail and utterly drained, only to, without grieving, spit them out into the evening.

-I watched this daily distant dance, where as if in a trance, people of their own volition emptied all without omission, and struggle home at evensong, that morose day, early spring.
+I watched this daily distant dance, where as if in a trance, people of their own volition were emptied, all, without omission, and struggle home at evensong, that morose day in early spring.

-The city pays seasons little mind, as, singular in constant grind, it churns and roils, and burns and boils, consuming every little thing, that morose day, early spring.
+The city pays seasons little mind, as, singular in constant grind, it churns and roils, and burns and boils, consuming every little thing, that morose day in early spring.